In this article, we will build a simple microservice application using Docker and deploy it on a local Kubernetes cluster.

 Docker

 This article uses Docker as a container run time engine.
 The Docker can also be used to install the local Kubernetes cluster.
-You can check instructions about installing the Docker at the official documentation.
+You can check the instructions about installing the Docker at the official documentation.

 Kubernetes Cluster

 - Minikube: Using Minikube you can start a local Kubernetes cluster in no time.
-All you need is a machine with at least 2 CPU, 2GB of free memory, 20GB of free disk space, internet connection, and either container (such as Docker) or virtual machine manager (such as Virtual Box)
+All you need is a machine with at least 2 CPU, 2GB of free memory, 20GB of free disk space, an internet connection, and either a container (such as Docker) or virtual machine manager (such as Virtual Box)

 - Kind: If you have docked installed and configured then you can use kind to spin up a new Kubernetes cluster locally.